x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/address-books/hierarchical-address-books/enable-or-disable-hierarchical-address-books.md

 - Estimated time to complete: 1 hour.

 - You need to be assigned permissions before you can perform this procedure or procedures.
-To see what permissions you need, see the "Distribution groups" entry in the [Recipients permissions](http://technet.microsoft.com/library/5b690bcb-c6df-4511-90e1-08ca91f43b37.aspx) topic.
+To see what permissions you need, see the "Distribution groups" entry in the [Recipients permissions](https://technet.microsoft.com/library/5b690bcb-c6df-4511-90e1-08ca91f43b37.aspx) topic.

-- You can't use the Exchange Administration Center (EAC) to perform this procedure.
+- You can't use the Exchange admin center (EAC) to perform this procedure.
 You must use the Shell.

 - Before you get started, read the topic [Hierarchical address books](hierarchical-address-books.md).
 You should understand if a HAB is appropriate for your Exchange organization.